Version OCTOBER 2022

 Article 7 duration of the agreement

-Article 8 Course costs
+Article 8 Course fees

 1. The course costs are in accordance with the costs indicated on the Panta Rhei website or in the brochure of the organizer.